Central extensions and conformal derivations of a class of Lie conformal algebras: Introduction

 This paper is organized as follows.
 In Section 2, the definitions of Lie conformal algebra and quadratic Lie conformal algebra are recalled.
-In Section 3, central extensions of quadratic Lie conformal algebras are studied in terms of Gel'fand-Dorfman bialgebras.
-As an application, we characterize central extensions of several specific quadratic Lie conformal algebras.
-Moreover, it is shown that certain central extensions of coefficient algebra of a quadratic Lie conformal algebra can be obtained from some bilinear forms on the corresponding Gel'fand-Dorfman bialgebra.
+In Section 3, central extensions of quadratic Lie conformal algebras by a one-dimensional center $\mathbb{C}\mathfrak{c}_\beta$ where $\partial\mathfrak{c}_\beta =\beta \mathfrak{c}_\beta $ are studied in terms of Gel'fand-Dorfman bialgebras.
+It is shown that $H^2(R, \mathbb{C}\mathfrak{c}_\beta)=0$ and $H^2(R, \mathbb{C}[\partial])=0$ when $\beta\neq 0$ and $R$ is the quadratic Lie conformal algebra corresponding to Novikov algebra with a right unit.
+As an application, we characterize central extensions of several specific quadratic Lie conformal algebras by $\mathbb{C}\mathfrak{c}_0$ up to equivalence.
 In Section 4, we study conformal derivations of quadratic Lie conformal algebras in terms of Gel'fand-Dorfman bialgebras.
 Moreover, conformal derivations of several specific quadratic Lie conformal algebras are determined.